Evo-F/p2-this-is-a-team/README.md

 Nodes are now capable of exchanging location data based on their cloud provider.

+There are currently 8 nodes operational in the following GCP zones: US East, US Central, US West, South America East, Europe West, Australia Southeast, Asia/Pacific East (Taiwan), Asia/Pacific Southeast (Singapore).

+For best connection, access 35.245.34.243 via your web browser (that's US East).

 ### Collaboration and Contributions

-At time of most recent commit (10/25/2020), I have not collaborated with anyone for this project.
+At time of most recent commit (10/29/2020), I have not collaborated with anyone for this project.

 Specific code has been shamelessly borrowed from Project 1.
 These blocks of code have been marked as such.